dpawlows/Foundations-of-Scientific-Computing/lessons/L1/anaconda-intro.rst

 Note that the path is system dependent.
 I work on a Mac so it will look different if you work on a Windows computer.
 Also, dpawlows is my username on my computer.
-So, that will different no matter what.
+So, that will be different no matter what.

 If I want to run this file, I should